dwojciec/openshift-azure-terraform/README.md

-Deploy OpenShift Enterprise on Azure using Terraform and Ansible
+Deploy OpenShift Enterprise 3.9 on Azure using Terraform and Ansible
 ==================
 ....
 Still in development...

-This script allow you to deploy an OpenShift Enterprise v3.7.0 in best practices on Microsoft Azure.
+This script allow you to deploy an OpenShift Enterprise v3.9 in best practices on Microsoft Azure.
+Following this document :[DEPLOYING AND MANAGING OPENSHIFT 3.9 ON AZURE ] (https://access.redhat.com/documentation/en-us/reference_architectures/2018/html-single/deploying_and_managing_openshift_3.9_on_azure/#red_hat_openshift_container_platform_components)

 Starting point
 ---------------